Keys Group are dedicated to delivering specialist therapeutic residential care and education services to young people and support for their families.

 Hubs and schools on the site of care homes offer pupils access to the national curriculum.
 Some schools are registered for KS2 pupils, most will focus on KS3 and KS4, and may offer an extension to learning opportunities for post 16s.

 The curriculum has three strands which are academic, vocational and activities with the aim of introducing the pupils to a wide range of knowledge, skills and experiences.
-The curriculum emphasizes the need to acquire basic skills in literacy and numeracy with the delivery of functional skills in English and Maths being embedded in all activities.
+The curriculum emphasises the need to acquire necessary skills in literacy and numeracy with the delivery of functional skills in English and Maths being embedded in all activities.
 Pupils have access to a range of vocational experiences, for example, horticulture, mechanics, hair and beauty providing relevant qualifications.